Markwayne Mullin: Regulation of mixed martial arts

+Transgender rights

-On December 10, 2020, Mullin and Representative Tulsi Gabbard introduced the Protect Women's Sports Act, a bill to define Title IX protections on the basis of an individual's biological sex, making it a violation for institutions that receive federal funding to "permit a person whose biological sex at birth is male to participate in an athletic program or activity that is designated for women or girls".
+On December 10, 2020, Mullin and U.S. Representative Tulsi Gabbard introduced the Protect Women's Sports Act, a bill to define Title IX protections on the basis of an individual's biological sex, making it a violation for institutions that receive federal funding to "permit a person whose biological sex at birth is male to participate in an athletic program or activity that is designated for women or girls".
 This bill would effectively ban many transgender athletes from participating in programs corresponding with their gender identity.

+Violence Against Women Act (VAWA)

+Mullin voted against reauthorization of the Violence Against Women Act in 2013.
+His vote drew criticism from other Cherokee citizens in Indian Country Today.

 Personal life

-Mullin and his wife, Christie Renee Rowan, live in Westville, a few miles from the Arkansas border, and have six children, including twin girls adopted in August 2013.
+Mullin and his wife, Christie Renee Rowan, live in Westville, a few miles from the Arkansas border, and have five children, including twin girls adopted in August 2013.

 Between November 2006 and April 2007, Mullin fought in three mixed martial arts fights, winning all three.
-His total fight time was less than 10 minutes, and he fought a total of less than three full rounds.

 Mullin is an enrolled citizen of the Cherokee Nation.
-He is one of five Native Americans who served in the 117th Congress.
-The others were Tom Cole (Chickasaw Nation), Yvette Herrell (Cherokee Nation), Sharice Davids (Ho-Chunk Nation), and Alaska Native Mary Peltola (Yup'ik).
-He is the first Native American senator elected to Congress in nearly two decades, and the second Cherokee Nation citizen elected to the Senate, alongside Robert Latham Owen, who was a senator for Oklahoma from 1907 to 1925.
+He is one of four Native Americans serving in the 119th Congress.
+He is the first Native American senator elected to Congress in nearly two decades, and the second Cherokee Nation citizen elected to the Senate, after Robert Latham Owen, who was a senator for Oklahoma from 1907 to 1925.

-In 2021, Mullin's personal assets were reportedly between $31.6 million and $75.6 million.
+In 2021, Mullin reported that his personal assets were between $31.6 million and $75.6 million.